This 2018 Netherlands review topic was long-term epigenetic programming of the innate immune system:

 “Immunological memory has been classically described for the adaptive immune system, in which naive B and T lymphocytes develop antigen-specific, long-lasting memory cells after encountering a new antigen.

 Immunological memory is not an exclusive trait of lymphocytes.
-The function of cells from the innate immune system, such as monocytes, macrophages, dendritic cells, and NK cells, is also influenced by the contact with different stimuli, undergoing functional reprogramming.
+The function of cells from the innate immune system, such as monocytes, macrophages, dendritic cells, and NK cells, is also influenced by contact with different stimuli, undergoing functional reprogramming.

 β-glucan, the prototypical trained immunity-inducing agonist: